ClaireLally8/Waggy-Box/TESTING.md

     Cart | Y | Rendering well.
 Not optimised for small phone screen, due to cramped information.
 Some styling customised for small mobile, but product image still rendering small despite attempts to resolve.
     Checkout | Y | This page followed a similar structure to the Membership Payment page.
 See notes for this.
     Checkout Success | Y | Rendering well.
 Dark text visible against the light background.
 Dark text not fully visible.
 Looking into making this better - `text-shadow: 0.8px 0.8px gray;` was added on screens less than 1000px to the sub text.

+### **Bugs Discovered**

+#### Resolved Bugs.

+1) A significant issue with Stripe working in the subscription during creation was discovered in getting the Stripe Token to correctly populate.
+Thanks to the help from Simen Daehlin, this was resolved by manually adding the public key for Stripe in the membership_payment.html page.
+2) When the Database is empty, an error occurs with the subscription.
+    - This was discovered to be down to the lack of memberships.
+    - Resolved by commenting out two lines during development & re-filling these lines once deployment was ready.
+    - Further developement would be required to resolve fully without lines needing to be commented during development.
+3) A large issue came up when attempting to move from SQLite to PostgreSQL databases.
+    - Upon inspection, the error seemed to be coming from the CountryField in the forms.
+    - To resolve, I removed this form & undone any migrations relating to this.
+    - A future feature I would like to re-incorporate into the application would be country selections.
+4) Gitpod was unable to access postgreSQL database for testing
+    - Due to the free Hobby-dev postgres package selected when setting up the heroku database, I was not able to set the permissions necessary to alow Django to create a test database when running manage.py test.
+    - To fix this I reverted to accessing my sqlite3 database for testing.

+#### Unsolved Bugs.
+1) Cart page images not hiding on small screen.
+    - This seems to be an issue with the MDB framework, however when relevant classess were applied to product items, instead of hiding one image on a small screen & displaying another, both images were rendering to display.
+2) Allauth form fields rending significantly smaller than desired.
+Due to a limited understanding of Django Allauth, I was unable to resolve this, however would like to look into this in the near future.

+### User Testing

+- A site wide User test was conducted.
+The user was presented with the following aims:
+    - You are hte owner of a large dog breed.
+After tirelessly seeking good quality dog toys, you have given up.
+Until you come across the Waggy Box application.
+    - Navigate to the `About Us` page to learn more about the Waggy Box company.
+    - After reading the about page, you would love to sign up and try out the service.
+Navigate to the sign up page & create an account.
+    - Review the subscriptions available to you and purchase the `Premium` subscription type.
+    - Enter your delivery and payment information and purchase the subscription.
+    - Now you would like to review some of the items in last months box, to get a good idea of the type of products you are sent each month.
+    - You spotted an item you would like to purchase.
+You would like to find out more about the item, and purchase two of these products.
+    - Enter your details & checkout.
+    - Now your item has arrived, but there seems to be an issue with the payments and you were charged for three items instead of 2.
+You need to get in touch with the site owner to resolve this.

+- User Testing Feedback
+    - The option to allow users to subscribe straight from signing up.
+(Added to future implementations)
+    - Adjusting the width of buttons to allow for more mobile friendly user - this was done & has greatly improved the UX.

+### **Manual Testing Navigation.**

+####